• Always a large local stock.

 Rib Pattern Tread Design

-The rib pattern tire has grooves running parallel to the direction of travel and gives high directional stability.
+The rib pattern tyre has grooves running parallel to the direction of travel and gives high directional stability.
 The rib-lug pattern, a variation of the rib pattern, has lugs on the shoulders of the tread.
-Rib pattern tires are mainly used on free-rolling wheels.
+Rib pattern tyres are mainly used on free-rolling wheels.

 Smooth Pattern Tread Design

-The smooth pattern tire, designed for tire rollers, has no grooves.
+The smooth pattern tyre, designed for tyre rollers, has no grooves.
 It is used for compacting and levelling.
-A smooth pattern tire can also be used on loaders in underground mines because of its high wear and cut resistance.
+A smooth pattern tyre can also be used on loaders in underground mines because of its high wear and cut resistance.
 The smooth pattern for loaders, however, has two narrow grooves that are used to measure tread wear.

 Highway and Off-road Tread Design